National Drug Authority: Overview

 NDA was created by the Ugandan legislature in 1993.
 It began operations in 1994 as the National Drug Authority (NDA).
 At that time, the mission of the NDA was to regulate the manufacture, importation, and use of human and veterinary drugs in the country.
 In 2014, the Ugandan Cabinet approved plans to expand the NDA into the NFDA by adding food, food additives, food supplements, cosmetics, and commercial animal feeds to the items under the organization's supervision.
 The relevant laws transforming NDA into NFDA are before the Ugandan Parliament for promulgation.

 Location

-The headquarters of the NDA was located at 46-48 Lumumba Avenue but has moved to Rummee Towers, in Kampala Central Division, on Nakasero Hill, in the central business district of Kampala, the capital and largest city of Uganda.
+The headquarters of the NDA is located at 46-48 Lumumba Avenue, in Kampala Central Division, on Nakasero Hill, in the central business district of Kampala, the capital and largest city of Uganda.
 The coordinates of the head office are 0°19'36.0"N, 32°34'32.0"E (Latitude:0.326667; Longitude:32.575556).

 NDA maintains regional offices at the following locations: